architecture-topography/topo/doc/adr/0003-graphql-as-api-query-language-via-appolo-server.md

 ## Decision

 Use GraphQL libraries for the server API.
 GraphQL has been increasing in popularity and maturity lately.
 It provides a more flexible API query layer compared to REST based interactions.
+Specifically being able to perform arbitrarily structured queries, with optional sub-elements and with query parameters.

 [Apollo Server](https://www.apollographql.com/) will be used as it's a popular well documented implementation.